Myalgic Encephalomyelitis/Chronic Fatigue SyndromeSkip to the navigation

 To prepare for your appointment, see the topic Making the Most of Your Appointment.

 Exams and Tests

-Chronic fatigue syndrome (CFS) is hard to diagnose.
-It is common to have normal test results when you have CFS.
+ME/CFS is hard to diagnose.
+It is common to have normal test results when you have ME/CFS.
 Fatigue is an extremely common problem, and it can have many other causes.
-CFS can be diagnosed only by ruling out other conditions.

 - Complete blood count (CBC).
 This gives important information about the kinds and numbers of cells in your blood.

 - Erythrocyte sedimentation rate (ESR).
 This test measures how quickly red blood cells (erythrocytes) settle in a test tube.
 This tells whether or not certain types of inflammation are present.

 - Blood glucose level, used to check for diabetes.